OpenBMB/UltraLink/README.md

 ***Step2*: Filter out language-specific data**

 For the ShareGPT dataset, the command below is helpful to do the sifting task.
 Configuration on the input and output file path is needed.
+Modify ```sift_sharegpt.py``` like this.

 ```python
 en_file = "sharegpt/sharegpt.jsonl" # input path
 out_file = "./sharegpt/sifted_sharegpt.jsonl" # output path
 ```

+Then run the script.

 ```shell
 python sift_sharegpt.py